Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Problem Formulation

-The owner has a training dataset ${\mathcal T}$, from which the owner trains a classification model ${\mathcal M}_\beta: {\mathcal X} \rightarrow {\mathbb R}^n$, which we call the {\em master copy}.
+{\em \bf Seller and Original Copy.}\ \ The seller has a training dataset ${\mathcal T}$, from which the seller trains a classification model ${\mathcal M}_\beta$, which we call the {\em original copy}.
 The subscript $\beta$, also known as the model parameters, encodes information of the neural network's weights and architecture and possibly other information required to compute ${\mathcal M}_\beta$.
 Hence, $\beta$ can be treated as a computer program that computes the function.
-The input of $ {\mathcal M}_\beta $ is a sample from ${\mathcal X}$, and the output is the corresponding prediction, also known as the soft-label, which is a vector of non-negative reals.
+The input of $ {\mathcal M}_\beta $ is a sample from ${\mathcal X}$, and the output is the corresponding prediction.
 The training process could be probabilistic, using different seeds as the source of randomness.
 For instance, the training process might update the model using randomly selected training samples, with randomness derived from the seed.
-The seed for the master copy is not crucial.
-Nonetheless, let us denote it as $k_0$.
+The seed for the original copy is not crucial.
+Nonetheless, let us denote it as $k_0$. \\ \\